Jesse-0x/Jesse-0x.github.io/source/_posts/A-node-program-using-express.md

-After we defined the actions of app, make it listen local port (3000 at this point).
-The second function at here is Callback function, it will tell the listen action is finish.
+After we define the actions of the app, make it listen to the local port (3000 at this point).
+The second function here is the Callback function, it will tell the listen action is finished.

 ```js
 app.listen(3000, function () {